Faculty - Diane L. Huber

 BSN, University of Iowa

 Dr. Huber is active in local community service and in regional and national professional nursing organizations and has a depth of executive leadership experience.
-She has been the Treasurer of the Midwest Nursing Research Society, served as the Chair of the Board of Directors of the Commission for Case Manager Certification (2003-2004), has been the President of Gamma Chapter of Sigma Theta Tau International (2002-2004), and has been the President of the Johnson County Visiting Nurses Association’s Board of Directors (2002).
-Professor Huber is a Magnet Hospital reviewer.
-She has served on numerous panels and task forces, has been a grant reviewer for the Robert Wood Johnson Foundation, and is on the editorial boards or peer review panels of many journals, including Western Journal of Nursing Research, Lippincott’s Case Management, Clinical Nursing Research, JONA’s Issues in Healthcare Law, Ethics, & Regulation, Professional Case Management: The Leader in Evidence-Based Practice, International Journal for Quality in Health Care, Addiction, and Journal of Health Services Research & Policy.
+She has been the Treasurer of the Midwest Nursing Research Society (1997-2001), served as the Chair of the Board of Directors of the Commission for Case Manager Certification (2003-2004), has been the President of Gamma Chapter of Sigma Theta Tau International (2002-2004), has been the President of the Johnson County Visiting Nurses Association’s Board of Directors (2002-2003), and has been the secretary for the Mercy College of Health Sciences (Des Moines) Board of Directors (2011-2014), where she is currently a member.
+Professor Huber is an appraiser for the Magnet Recognition Program® of the American Nurses Credentialing Center.
+She has served on numerous panels and task forces, has been a grant reviewer for the Robert Wood Johnson Foundation, and has service on the editorial boards or peer review panels of many journals, including Western Journal of Nursing Research; Lippincott’s Case Management; Clinical Nursing Research; JONA’s Issues in Healthcare Law, Ethics, & Regulation; Professional Case Management: The Leader in Evidence-Based Practice; International Journal for Quality in Health Care; Addiction; and Journal of Health Services Research & Policy.